-Über Reiner Kraft, Ph.D.
+Reiner Kraft, Ph.D.

-Reiner Kraft combines over 20 years of international technology and research experience with modern longevity and epigenetics science.
-After holding leading positions at IBM Research, Yahoo, and Zalando – including as CTO – he worked on topics such as artificial intelligence, machine learning, and complex adaptive systems .
-He is the author of numerous scientific publications and holds over 120 US patents .
+In leadership positions at IBM Research, Yahoo, and Zalando, most recently as CTO of a FinTech startup, he worked on artificial intelligence (AI), machine learning, and complex adaptive systems.
+He is the author of numerous scientific publications and holds over 120 US patents.

 Schedule a 15-minute information session